DanielGordon1/task_manager/README.md

   - in the terminal run: '$ bundle install && yarn install'
     * This will fetch all the projects' ruby and javascript dependencies.
   - in the terminal run: '$ rails db:setup'
-    * This will create and migrate the database
+    * This will create, migrate and seed the database

 How to launch a server
   - in the terminal run: '$ rails server' || '$ rails s'